Concert “In Memoriam”

 In 2004, before the royal wedding the citizens of Madrid presented to Prince Felipe and Letizia Ortiz a firework and multi-media display, but at the express desire of the Prince Felipe the pyrotechnics were cancelled, so the money from the gift could be used in the construction of a monument to the victims.
 And it was, the past year the King and Queen of Spain and the Prince and Princess of Asturias attended the inauguration of a monument, outside Atocha rail station, to commemorate the victims of terrorism.
 Made with glass bricks, the biggest ever made, it stands 11m high and is the work of FAM architects.
 In the interior of the monument a dome shows many of the spontaneous messages that people left, in many languages, in the days and months after the 3/11/2004 attacks.

-Click here to watch video from Yahoo.esFiled under Spanish Royals
+Click here to watch video from Yahoo.esFiled under Spain

-Tagged Concert, Felipe VI, Memorial, Queen Letizia, Terrorism.
+Tagged Concert, Felipe VI of Spain, Memorial, Queen Letizia of Spain, Terrorism.